autodesk-cloud/ochonetes/README.md

 ```
 $ chmod +x cli.py
-$ ./cli.py <PROXY NODE IP>
+$ ./cli.py <PROXY IP>
 welcome to the ocho CLI !
 (CTRL-C to exit)
 >
 ```

+You can also set the $OCHOPOD_PROXY environment variable to avoid passing the proxy IP on the command line.
 Any command typed in that interactive session will be relayed to your proxy !
 If you prefer to CURL directory you can do so as well.

 ### Deploying your first containers